 Social Services and Healthcare.

-The project is funded by Tekes and ERDF, University of Lapland, the
+The project is funded by Business Finland and ERDF, University of Lapland, the

 Hospital District of Lapland, the city of Rovaniemi, Airbus Defense